Top Cybersecurity Threats to Watch in 2025

 • Pretexting: Attackers often use pretexting to obtain personal information under false pretenses.
 They might, for instance, pose as surveyors needing confidential data for supposed business or security audits, exploiting the targeted individuals’ trust and cooperative instincts.

-BEC is a sophisticated scam using email fraud to deceive companies into sending money or sensitive data to criminal actors.
-These schemes have become increasingly sophisticated in 2024, with fraudsters conducting extensive research to convincingly mimic internal communications.
+In 2025, Business email compromise (BEC) remains a prevalent and sophisticated threat, using email fraud to trick companies into transferring money or sensitive data to cybercriminals.
+These schemes have evolved, with fraudsters conducting extensive research to convincingly mimic internal communications.
 For example, attackers have used compromised emails to request wire transfers under the guise of urgent and confidential business deals.
 These emails are often only identified as fraud after the transaction is completed, leading to substantial financial losses for businesses.

 To defend against social engineering attacks, organizations must prioritize security awareness training for employees to recognize and respond appropriately to such schemes.
 Implementing multi-factor authentication (MFA) can also significantly reduce the risk of successful breaches originating from social engineering tactics.